Lake District | Ambleside

 Mallyan Spout

-It was raining at the weekend and we were outside at Mallyan Spout.
+It was raining at the weekend when I visited Mallyan Spout.
 It’s the tallest waterfall on the North York Moors and made for a spectacular view even with the downpour.
 We started our walk at the Mallyan Spout Hotel in Goathland and made our way down to the river, where we followed the path before having to climb over some rocks.
-There is an easier way down to the waterfall via some steps but they were on the other side of the water from where we had come from.
+There is an easier way down to the waterfall via some steps but they were on the other side from where we had come from.

-Upon reaching the waterfall, we stopped to take photos in front of the water before heading up the steps to continue the walk into Goathland which is just short of a mile from here.
+Upon reaching the waterfall, we stopped to take photos in front, before heading up the steps to continue the walk into Goathland which is just short of a mile from here.

 Share: